Claire Nolte, PHD

 “Mens Sana in Corpore Sano: Masculine Ideals in the German Turnverein and the Czech Sokol,” Conference of the German Studies Association, New Orleans, LA, September 2003.

 “Under the Sokol Flag: The Slavic Mission of Czech Gymnastics, “ Canadian Association of Slavists Convention, Halifax, Nova Scotia, May 2003.

-“Prague as the Slavic Athens: Celebrating Slavic Solidarity on the Eve of the Great War,” (invited lecture) Columbia University Seminar in Twentieth Century Politics and Society, May 2003.
+“Prague as the Slavic Athens: Celebrating Slavic Solidarity on the Eve of the Great War,” (invited lecture) Columbia University Seminar in Twentieth Century Politics and Society, New York, NY.
+May 2003.